-Pat Bergin is a registered Patent Attorney with the United States Patent and Trademark Office and chairs the firm’s Patent Law Section.
-He regularly assists clients with a broad range of intellectual property issues with an emphasis on domestic and international intellectual property procurement, including:
+Pat Bergin is a registered Patent Attorney with the United States Patent and Trademark Office.
+He is the chair of the Information Technology, Data Privacy and Security Section and regularly assists clients with a broad range of intellectual property issues with an emphasis on domestic and international intellectual property procurement, including:

 - drafting and prosecuting utility and design patent applications in the mechanical, electro-mechanical and medical device arts before the United States Patent and Trademark Office;

 - trademark prosecution and brand counseling, including selecting, clearing, registering, and enforcing trademarks, as well as trademark proceedings before the Trademark Trial and Appeals Board;